Muralireddypatil/CRUD-operations/README.md

 As for the deployment on Render, the only thing that needs to be done is to provide the build and start commands with “npm install” and “node server/server.js” respectively.
 There are no environment variables since SQLite keeps the data in a local file.
 Thus, the deployment process is pretty much straightforward.

 The entire project is aimed at showcasing the author’s knowledge of API-based architecture, DOM manipulation, and backend integration using ​‍​‌‍​‍‌​‍​‌‍​‍‌JavaScript.

+In this project I only created Api's so rest of the code i have done last time that means semester 1. you can have a look at my repository [Murali8327] that i did 8 months ago.